heheshang/AuroraPlan/Rust for Rustaceans.md

 a single-
 core ARM processor with a clock speed of
 72MHz and 256KiB of memory.

-In this chapter, we’ll take a look at how you can use Rust in unorthodox environments, such as those without an operating system, or those that don’t even have the ability to dynamically allocate memory!
-Much of our discussion will focus on the #![no_std] attribute, but we’ll also investigate 212 Chapter 12
-Rust’s alloc module, the Rust runtime (yes, Rust does technically have a runtime), and some of the tricks you have to play to write up a Rust binary for use in such an environment.
+- In this chapter, we’ll take a look at how you can use Rust in unorthodox environments, such as those without an operating system, or those that don’t even have the ability to dynamically allocate memory!
+Much of our discussion will focus on the #![no_std] attribute, but we’ll also investigate Rust’s alloc module, the Rust runtime (yes, Rust does technically have a runtime), and some of the tricks you have to play to write up a Rust binary for use in such an environment.

-Opting Out of the Standard Library
+#### Opting Out of the Standard Library

 As a language, Rust consists of multiple independent pieces.
 First there’s the compiler, which dictates the grammar of the Rust language and implements type checking, borrow checking, and the final conversion into